An airplane tacking off with Chicago Union Station in the background.

 Milwaukee Airport Amtrak Station

 Milwaukee is a practical option for traveling to or from Chicago.
-Plus, you can use the Recombobulation Area, a unique feature of Milwaukee Airport (MKE).
+Additionally, you can utilize the Recombobulation Area, a distinctive feature of Milwaukee Airport (MKE).

-To reach Milwaukee Mitchell International Airport (MKE), hop on the Hiawatha or Borealis trains from Chicago Union Station or Glenview, IL—both provide direct service to the airport station.
+To reach Milwaukee Mitchell International Airport (MKE), take the Hiawatha or Borealis trains from Chicago Union Station or Glenview, IL, both of which provide direct service to the airport station.

 The Empire Builder does not stop at the airport, though it does pass by.
 If you’re traveling from the West on the Empire Builder and need to reach MKE Airport, you’ll need to get off in Milwaukee and transfer to either: